 ESGR is a Department of Defense office that develops and promotes supportive work environments for service members in the National Guard and Reserve through outreach, recognition, and educational opportunities that increase awareness of applicable laws.
 ESGR also provides assistance in resolving conflicts between Service members and their employers.
 This year, ESGR celebrates 50 years of excellence in support of the Reserve Components and their civilian employers.
 For more information about ESGR outreach programs or volunteer opportunities, call (800) 336-4590 or visit www.ESGR.mil/WA.

-Photo caption: Chris Todd (middle), south district supervisory ranger at the National Park Service, was presented with a Patriot Award by Washington Employer Support of the Guard and Reserve Employer Outreach Coordinator Jim Wynne, in recognition of his extraordinary support of his employee serving in the Army Reserves.
-Todd was nominated by Army Reserve Maj.
+Photo caption: Chris Dodds (middle), south district supervisory ranger at the National Park Service, was presented with a Patriot Award by Washington Employer Support of the Guard and Reserve Employer Outreach Coordinator Jim Wynne, in recognition of his extraordinary support of his employee serving in the Army Reserves.
+Dodds was nominated by Army Reserve Maj.
 Scott Stang, a ranger with the National Park Service.